pricebenjamin1/P2P-Encrypted-Chat/README.md

 ADDITIONAL NOTES

 I am continuously improving my coding and security knowledge and I hope to continuously show this by updating and improving this project.
 I chose this project because I wanted something to show for my years of effort involving scripting and coding.
 Here is a list of some of the ideas and tools within this project:

-CIA Triad
+-CIA Triad

-Cryptography: RSA PKI, symmetric
+-Cryptography: RSA PKI, symmetric

-Advanced Data Types: encoding, object types, key objects Socket
+-Advanced Data Types: encoding, object types, key objects

-Pickling
-Tkinter
+-Socket

+-Pickling

+-Tkinter